What is meant by discrimination at work?

 - Religion:means religious belief, background, outlook, or none

 - Age:this does not apply to a person aged under 16

 - Disability:includes people with physical, intellectual, learning, cognitive or emotional disabilities and a range of medical conditions

 - Race:includes race, skin colour, nationality, or ethnic origin

 The Irish Human Rights and Equality Commission (IHREC) have a specific role in combatting discrimination and promote equal opportunities in the areas covered by the Equality Acts and to provide information on them.
 They produced a booklet that explains employee’s rights under the legislation.
 These are available in nine languages on their website.

-What if my issue doesn’t fall into the nine grounds?
+What is my issue doesn’t fall into the nine grounds?

-Not all differences of treatment are seen as discrimination under the legislation and accordingly if you feel you have been discriminated for another reason outside of the nine grounds the equality legislation will not be of assistance.
-Instead, you should contact your union representative as you may have a grievance or other industrial relations issue that they can assist you with.
+Not all differences of treatment are seen as discrimination under the legislation and accordingly if you feel you have been discriminated against or unfairly treated for another reason outside of the nine grounds you will need union advice on how to proceed .
+Instead, you should contact your union rep as you may have a grievance or other industrial relations issue that they can assist you with.

 Am I entitled to speak in my own language at work?

-Employees are entitled to speak their own language while at work.
+Employees are entitled to speak their own language while at work unless it interferes with reasonable and necessary business operations.
 However, employment policies that require employees to speak English in the course of their work are also allowed if they are a proportionate way of achieving a legitimate aim.